-Cisco engineer Alexander Duncan, who completed the course before progressing to an MSc Network Management and Security at London Met, says he greatly enjoyed the mixture of theory and laboratory work.
+Palo Alto engineer Alexander Duncan, who completed the course before progressing to a Computer Networking and Cyber Security MSc at London Met, says he greatly enjoyed the mixture of theory and laboratory work.

 “I personally think that this approach is vital for any IT course, as you need to understand the theory of how IT systems work, but also to be able to implement them and see how they work in real life,” he says.

 Alexander achieved a first-class honours degree in his BSc, and a Distinction in his Master’s, and started working for Palo Alto Networks as a Global Systems Engineer

 The 2012 graduate found his time at London Met to be enjoyable and insightful.
 “It really inspired me to push myself to become the person I am today”, he said.

 “The teaching staff were fantastic, and were very enthusiastic about what they were teaching.”

 As a world-leading Cisco and Palo Alto Academy, London Met’s cyber credentials are impressive, with industry links helping to enrich the curriculum.
 All undergraduates at London Met undertake a work-related learning module, in which they complete a placement or live project with an employer as part of their degree.

 96.7% of all 2017 London Met graduates are in work or further study six months after graduation, the latest DLHE figures show.